-There are many quality metadata management tools in the marketplace that will meet AHCA's metadata management needs.
+There are many quality metadata management tools in the marketplace that will meet the Agency's metadata management needs.
 When evaluating and selecting a metadata management tool it is critical to consider the capabilities listed in Section 8.1 - Enterprise Metadata Repository Capabilities.
-The Agency does not currently have a single metadata management tool in place.
-Some of the top-rated and most widely used metadata management tools in the marketplace are:
+The Agency has taken the tool recommendation from the EDW vendor which is to use the IBM Infosphere Information Governance Catalog tool as their metadata management repository.
+The future state strategy is to store, maintain, and disseminate metadata from a single COTS based metadata management tool and the IBM Infosphere tool meets those requirements